 Have you ever wondered how other bloggers promote their blogs on Pinterest, using different Pins for the same blog post?
 But, when you go to their blog the pins are not even visible?
 Do they have invisible Pins?

 Pinterest is now the number one source for my blog traffic, mainly because I create multiple Pins for each Blog Post so that my readers and followers have a choice of which Pin image they can save to their Pinterest Boards.

-Although it might look more professional and cleaner to have only 1 “Pinterest optimised image” on your blog post, only put up 1 image per board which isn’t going to help drive traffic.
+Although it might look more professional and cleaner to have only ONE “Pinterest optimised image” on your blog post, only put up one image per board which isn’t going to help drive traffic.
 Ideally, you need more than one image so that your readers have a choice.
 Plus, it gives you a chance to split test your images to see which ones resonate more with your audience.

 Watch The Video Tutorial By Clicking On The Image Below

 If I posted say 3-4 different Pinterest optimised images on my blog instead and put all of them on several Pinterest boards, my traffic for this particular post would likely skyrocket.
 The downside?
 The blog post suddenly looks messy and spammy.